edgelesssys/contrast/docs/docs/architecture/overview.md

 - **Service mesh**:
   The Contrast Coordinator also acts as a Certificate Authority (CA), issuing certificates only to workloads that successfully pass attestation.
   These certificates can be used to establish a trusted service mesh for secure pod-to-pod communication.
-  It can also be presented to external clients, allowing them to verify the service’s identity.
+  It can also be presented to external clients, allowing them to verify the service's identity.

 - **Contrast CLI**:
   This command-line tool verifies the integrity and authenticity of both the Coordinator and the full deployment using remote attestation.